ahuynh3a/OneSlot/README.md

 * **Comment your code** where necessary to explain "why" something is done, not "what" is done—source code should be self-explanatory regarding the "what".
 * **Document methods and classes** thoroughly, focusing on their roles within the domain model, especially for public APIs.

-### Comments and Documentation
+### Version Control Practices
-* Commit messages should be clear and follow best practices, such as those outlined in <a href="https://cbea.ms/git-commit/">How to Write a Git Commit Message.</a>
+* Commit messages should be clear and follow best practices, such as those outlined in<a href="https://cbea.ms/git-commit/"> How to Write a Git Commit Message.</a>
 * Keep commits focused on a single issue to simplify future maintenance and troubleshooting.

+### Branch Naming Conventions
+Please use the following naming conventions for your branches:
-*
+* ```<issue#-description>``` (i.e 31-added-ransack-search)

+### Pull Request Process
+1. **Creating a Pull Request:** Provide a detailed PR description, referencing the issue it addresses.
+2. **Review Process:** PRs require review from at least one maintainer.

+### Community and Communication
+Join our [Discord] to communicate with other contributors and maintainers.

+### Acknowledgment of Contributors
+Contributors who make significant contributions will be listed in our [README/CONTRIBUTORS] file.
+Thank you for contributing to **OneSlot**!

+### FAQ

+## AWS S3 Bucket Setup

+* To setup your AWS S3 bucket, sign up for an account here: <a href="https://aws.amazon.com/">Sign Up for AWS Account</a>
+* For more setup help, see this guide: <a href="https://medium.com/@emmanuelnwright/create-iam-users-and-s3-buckets-in-aws-264e78281f7f">AWS S3 Bucket and IAM User Setup Guide</a>

+## Master Key Errors

+* Be sure to follow the <a href="https://github.com/amandaag39/vitals?tab=readme-ov-file#configuration">Configuration Instructions</a>if you encounter an issue when setting up the project.

+## Ruby Version Errors

+* The project is written using Ruby 3.1.1, if you encounter issues upon cloning, make sure you have Ruby version 3.1.1 in your environment.